The evidence for homeopathy

-Nevertheless, in the first phase of our systematic review programme, examining placebo-controlled trials of individualised treatment across a total of 24 medical conditions, we observed a small overall effect of homeopathy that was statistically significantly greater than that of placebos.
+Nevertheless, in the first phase of a grant-funded systematic review programme, examining placebo-controlled trials of individualised treatment across a total of 24 medical conditions, we observed a small overall effect of homeopathy that was statistically significantly greater than that of placebos.
 These findings cautiously suggest that prescribed homeopathic medicines do have specific treatment effects, at least in a majority of the conditions included in our analysis.

 An alternative research approach, which the majority of researchers have adopted, is the “one drug fit all patients” type of RCT, akin to a conventional drug trial.
 Such trials are capable of quantifying efficacy of the homeopathic “drug” under investigation, but they may yield results that are of questionable relevance to the practice of homeopathy in the “real world”.
-This concern is also being examined in the BHA’s programme of systematic reviews.
+This concern is also being examined in a grant-funded programme of systematic reviews.

 There are other types of study that form part of the evidence base for any medical intervention.
 Clinical outcome studies record the patient’s self-reported response after treatment.
 Studies of this kind are neither randomised nor controlled.
 Although they lie near the lower end of the “hierarchy” of research evidence, study designs such as these can reflect how homeopathy is working in practice and indicate where RCT research might be targeted.